 at the end of sequence?

-Apart from concluding that everything is scripted, this would also be a proof for synchronicity - multiple time-separated causes of similar effects converged to a single
+Apart from being evidence that everything is scripted, this would also be another evidence of synchronicity - multiple time-separated causes of correlated effects converged to a single

 If one dos not discriminate between space and time, one might notice that causes are simultaneous in space, while effects are simultaneous in time - and therefor reduced to a single effect.